-What are the best tools to manage startup items on Windows 10?
+What is the best tool to manage startup programs?

 CCleaner is a famous tool that can clean any old and temporary files from your PC.
 Although this tool is designed for removing files, you can also use it to manage startup items.
 To do that, simply go to Tools section and select Startup tab.